Neuroscientist Ken Mogi

-In my previous post, neuroscientist Ken Mogi, explains the concept of ikigai, describing it as a spectrum that reflects the complexity of life.
-Ken is an author of over 100 books and, thankfully, has written a book in English on the subject of ikigai - “The Little Book of Ikigai: The secret Japanese way to live a happy and long life”.
+In a previous post, neuroscientist Ken Mogi, explains the concept of ikigai, describing it as a spectrum that reflects the complexity of life.

 According to Ken, in the Japanese language, ikigai is used in various contexts, and can apply to small every day things as well as to big life goals and achievements - a spectrum that reflects the complexity of life itself.

 Ken describes ikigai as "about discovering, defining and appreciating those of life's pleasures that have meaning for you.", and that "You can find and cultivate your own ikigai, grow it secretly and slowly, until one day it bears a quite original fruit."

 Kan also states that "..having a sense of ikiagi points to a frame of mine whereby the subjects feel that they can build a happy and active life Ikigai is, in a sense, a barometer which reflects a person's outlook on life in an integrated and representatives way."